 Our in-house experts are happy to provide a quote to help you meet your reporting needs at any time.

-Lastly, Option 3 - use Tableau Reporting with Penelope.
+Lastly, Option 3 - use Penelope Online Dashboards powered by Tableau.

 Tableau is a leading online reporting and dashboard building tool that helps people see and understand their data in a variety of ways.

 With Tableau you’re able to set up online dashboards where you can consistently monitor metrics crucial to your organization.